 Included in the general group are chronological records: fliers, news releases, and other material relating to the history of student protests at the University of Kansas and across the country.

 Photographs may also be requested.
-Student protest photographs have been digitized and uploaded to the KU Libraries' Luna Insight Collection.
+Student protest photographs have been digitized and are part of KU Libraries' Digital Collections.

 A list follows of theses and dissertations related to African Americans, Civil Rights Movement, and student activism at the University of Kansas.